ayaznoori/kfc_clone/README.md

          1. Create a Full Menu Page With All functionality..

-         2. Create Signup/Login Page Full UI and Roting.
+         2. Create Signup/Login Page UI and Roting.

          3. Create Add To cart Funcionallity With Updatation of Navbar.